Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Display its Property Sheet (F4 or ALT+Enter).

-NB: Each Tab Page is like a separate sub-form and has a separate set of Tab Index sequence numbers starting with zero on them, even if you place a different group of fields of the current record.
+NB: Each Tab Page is like a separate sub-form and has a separate set of Tab Index sequence numbers starting with zero on it, even if you place a different group of fields from the current record.

 Showing your Professionalism.